Our Begging Tradition

 My name is Sister Pauline and I am the collecting Little Sister for Jeanne Jugan Residence in San Pedro.
 If you wish to be a part of our ongoing collections, email me at firstname.lastname@example.org or call 310-548-0625.
 I’ll be happy to further introduce you to our mission and the many ways you can share in it.

 Interested in other ways of helping us?

 - Gifts-in-kind are greatly appreciated!
 Click here for a list of much needed items (pdf coming soon).

 - Support us by participating in one of our fund raising events.
 See calendar section for details.

 Thank you for sharing in our mission.
 Feel free to stop by and see what a difference YOUR gift has made!

-Sister John Elise (left) was responsible for collections for our home.
-Gutavo Magallanes is the driver and Sister Winefrid (second from right) and Sr. Maureen (right) assist with the collections.
+Sister Pauline (left) is responsible for collections for our Home.
+Gutavo Magallanes is the driver and Clara Ann (second from right) and Sr. Maureen (right) assist with the collections.

 Jeanne always thanked her benefactors by praying for them, and this was an expression of truly heartfelt gratitude.
 She thanked God at the same time as thanking her benefactors.

 “This is why God always blessed me,” she was to confide many years later, “because I was always thankful to Providence.”